LaunchCode-Education-Archived/csharp-web-development/src/chapters/auth/scaffolding.rst

    To install additional .NET runtimes or SDKs: https://aka.ms/dotnet-download

+If the .NET Core SDK listed on line 2 does not match the SDK specified in your ``csproj`` file, you need to open up your ``global.json`` and edit it so that the SDK used by the project matches.

 You need to install five NuGet packages before getting started with this process: